A Tale of Two (or is it three) Sulfites: SUOX(MoCo) Deficiency, Neutrophil Production of Sulfite, or Both!

 Why is it important to find out which group you are in?

 If you are not high in SSC, then whatever diet you are currently on is specifically adequate in molybdenum.
-It means you are likely converting excess sulfite to sulfate.
-It means that your cysteine salvage pathway, where you can salvage cysteine from SSC and then metabolize sulfite to sulfate is working as well.
+It means you are likely converting excess sulfite to sulfate in cells.
+It means that your cysteine salvage pathway, where you can salvage cysteine from SSC and then metabolize sulfite to sulfate, is working as well.

 If you have normal SSC, you likely don’t need to supplement with molybdenum beyond what you are currently doing, and, for some, you may be able to back off on high doses (TALK WITH YOUR PRACTITIONER) as long-term high exposure to molybdenum is found to cause chronic kidney disease.